natah נָטָה: to bend down or stretch out.

 Is Preaching Prophecy

 While preaching and prophecy are similar, I find it an exegetical stretch to equate the two.
 Scripture doesn’t seem to do this.
 In fact, whenever they are mentioned together, they are clearly separate gifts and functions.
 The prophet and the preacher, in a sense, speak for God, but not in the same way.
-Both preaching and prophecy are given with authority and directed by the Holy Spirit, but it could be said that they are the fruit of different trees.
+Both preaching and prophecy are given with authority and directed by the Holy Spirit, but it could be said that they are two separate branches from the same vine.

 What is preaching?
 A simple definition could be the faithful exposition of divinely inspired text that has been preserved and handed down through the ages.
 Preaching examines, interprets, and applies the biblical text, often by referencing the preaching done by generations of predecessors.
 While the text that informs the act of preaching is inerrant and infallible, the preaching itself is not.